Edfu (Idfu) – Temple of Horus

 The city is situated near the border with Nubia and at the intersection of important communication routes – the caravan road to Charge oasis to the west and the road to the Red Sea coast – already flourished in the Predynastic Age.
 During the Old Kingdom it was the capital of the second nome of Upper Egypt and a place of worship of Horus.
 Tradition proclaims, that Imhotep himself was here, creator of the Step Pyramid of Djoser in Saqqara and he was the one who erected the first stone temple.
 It was dedicated to Horus, Hathor of Dandara and their son – Around tawy, called by the Greeks Harsomtus.
 During the First Transition Period, Edfu grew dynamically.
 During the X Dynasty, the rulers of Thebes fought against the ruling princes of Lower Egypt, the princes of Herakleopolis.
 Anchtify was the head of the third Upper Egyptian nome, a supporter of the lords of Herakleopolis.
 He achieved a strong position after defeating a powerful man named Khuy, loyal to the ruler of Thebes, and the elimination of famine in the area.
 During the New Kingdom, Thotmes III built a small temple of Horus here, which subsequent pharaohs developed.
 From the time of Ramesses III, the remains of a pylon adjoining the present tabernacle at right angles have been preserved.

 But only after the Ptolemaic temple was erected, the city became an important cult center of Horus of Behedet.
 The sandstone temple had different names: Mesen, Harpoon's Place, Palace of Re, Nedżem-anch, Pleasant to Live Place, Falcon window, The Tabernacle of Horus, Uetdjeset-Hor – Place, in Which Horus is Glorified.
 This first shrine of the Egyptian gods, built on the orders of the Ptolemy, was built on the foundations of earlier temples.
 Ptolemy, even though they descended from Ptolemaic, the Macedonian commander and companion of King Alexander the Great, they built many magnificent buildings in the Egyptian state.
 The cornerstone has been laid 23 of August 237 r. p.n.e. by order of Ptolemy III Euergetes I, and the work continued with slight interruptions almost 180 years.
-In 212 r. p.n.e. the main part of the temple was being completed.
-In 206 r. p.n.e. the work was stopped because of the revolt of two chiefs from Thebes.
+W 212 r. p.n.e. the main part of the temple was being completed.
+W 206 r. p.n.e. the work was stopped because of the revolt of two chiefs from Thebes.
 Officially, the temple was put into use in 142 r. p.n.e. for Ptolemy VIII Euergetes II and his wife Cleopatra II, but the work on the sanctuary was finally over 5 of December 57 r. p.n.e. after Ptolemy XII Neos Dionysus, called Auletes, Cleopatra VII's father.
 During the Byzantine Empire in the 4th and 5th centuries. the temple served as a fortress, and inside, fires were boiled and made, as evidenced by the layers of kicking on the ceiling.
 Actions of iconoclasts, both Christians, and later Muslims, contributed to the destruction of many reliefs.
 The neophytes stubbornly destroyed the faces of gods and kings, taking care, that in this way they contribute to the victory of their religion.

 Sightseeing